jonaskoperdraat/p1-parasitic/README.md

 The M5stickC suffers from a bug where uploading times out.
 This can be remidied by either shorting `G0` to `GND` while programming using a dupont line, or by updating the firmware if you're brave enough [^2].
 update: I've updated the firmware, ridding the device of said bug.

+## Log

+**17 feb 2021, 11:55**

+Just connecting the M5stick to the P1 port using above schema does not show any voltage reported on `v_5vin` or current on `i_5vin`.

+:question: Perhaps there's a hardware or configuration adjustment needs to be done before this can be used?
+:question:Or the P1 port might not be able to supply the requested current?

+**17 feb 2021, 17:00**

+Apparently I just had +5V and GND mixed up.
+Sorting this out runs the M5stick just fine.

+**19 feb**

+I've created the [electronics design](hardware/readme.md) on a breadboard.
+This turned out to work and I was able to read P1 messages coming from the meter.

+**20 feb**

+I've converted the electronics design from breadboard to prototype PCB as well as designed an [enclosure](hardware/casing).
+The M5Stick has been running fine in the 10s sleep/measure cycle.

 ## References